-- Can occur anywhere in the body: pleural or peritoneal cavity, intramuscular, subcutaneous, intraparenchymal - Can be caused by trauma, blood thinner, operations/interventions, tumours, inflammation, vascular anomalies, coagulopathy in sepsis, congenital coagulopathies - For unstable patients CT is the imaging modality of choice; the bleeding protocol includes a non-contrast scan to highlight any pre-existing hyperdense material (calcifications, clips, blood clots etc.), an arterial phase to demonstrate vascular anatomy and contrast extravasation and a venous phase to visualize the increasing contrast extravasation15
+- Can occur anywhere in the body: pleural or peritoneal cavity, intramuscular, subcutaneous, intraparenchymal. - Can be caused by trauma, blood thinner, operations/interventions, tumours, inflammation, vascular anomalies, coagulopathy in sepsis, congenital coagulopathies.

+For unstable patients CT is the imaging modality of choice; the bleeding protocol includes a non-contrast scan to highlight any pre-existing hyperdense material (calcifications, clips, blood clots etc.), an arterial phase to demonstrate vascular anatomy and contrast extravasation and a venous phase to visualise the increasing contrast extravasation15.

-- Fig. 30.
-Schematic drawing of a haemorrhage in - a) a non-contrast scan, - b) a scan in arterial phase with arterial extravasation within the haemorrhage and - c) in a scan in venous phase showing increasing extravasation within the haemorrhage.
+Schematic drawing of a haemorrhage in A) a noncontrast scan, B) a scan in arterial phase with arterial extravasation within the haemorrhage and C) in a scan in venous phase showing increasing extravasation within the haemorrhage.